PhoenixPan/Notes/JavaScriptAsync.md

 ### Error handling
 #### Why do we need `catch()`
-Bad code! error in handleSuccess will be swallowed.
-Use catch (then(null, error))
+Bad code!
+In this example, error in handleSuccess will be swallowed:
 ```
 save().then(
   handleSuccess,